Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Spectroscopic analysis

 A modest wind of opening angle $\theta \sim0.8$\textdegree\, and optical depth $\tau \sim 0.6$ was found to improve the fit to the boxy disc profiles over all epochs (Figure \ref{fig:timeseries} b).
 The spiral arm parameters evolved over time, with the phase of the arm evolving from $\phi\sim25$ to $\phi\sim 160$ and the amplitude increasing from $A\sim2.5$ to $A\sim11.5$ in later epochs when it became more essential to describe the relative flux of the red and blue peaks of the double-peaked profile (Figure \ref{fig:timeseries} c).
 The gradual variation in these parameters over multi-year timescales matches the variability timescales reported in other double-peaked emitters \citep{Schimoia2017}.
 The spiral arm had a best-fit width of $\sim 50$\textdegree, and the pitch angle of the arm was approximately $\sim 25$\textdegree.

 The narrow line ratios were well within the star-forming regions of the BPT diagram indicating no presence of long-lived AGN activity (Figure \ref{fig:bpt}).
 We show only the [N\,{\sc ii}] $\lambda$6583 /H$\alpha$ and [O\,{\sc i}] $\lambda$6366/H$\alpha$ BPT diagrams because the [S\,{\sc ii}] $\lambda$6731/H$\alpha$ fitting may be subject to contamination from the edge of the red disc shoulder.
+The implied luminosity of the H$\alpha$ line in our fits is $\sim10^{40}$\,erg\,s$^{-1 }$, which would correspond to a SFR $\sim 0.1$\,M$_\odot$\,yr$^{-1}$, in agreement with the [O II] line measurement in section \ref{sec:host}, and somewhat lower than the SFR rate estimated from host SED modelling.
+This suggests that recent AGN activity does not have a large effect on the narrow line fluxes, since a contribution from AGN excitation could only serve to elevate the narrow line fluxes above those expected based on other SF indicators.

 In order to see if a disc profile alone could be responsible for both the double-peaked structure and the central shark fin structure, we attempted to fit an alternative model for the 2020-01-28 spectrum which lacked the additional multi-Gaussian broad line for the shark fin component.
 This did not produce a high quality fit because the circular disc model was unable to account for both the shark fin feature and the blue shoulder of the double-peaked spectrum without the additional multi-Gaussian component.